prody/ProDy-website/tutorials/enm_analysis/anm.rst

 Write NMD file
 -------------------------------------------------------------------------------

-ANM results in NMD format can be visualized using NMWiz_ VMD_ plugin.
+ANM results in NMD format can be visualized using :ref:`nmwiz` VMD_ plugin.
 The following statement writes the slowest 3 ANM modes into an NMD file:

 .. ipython:: python